-- 45. Complaints can be resolved in a number of ways.
-We will always acknowledge where things have gonewrong and apologise.
-In addition, we may:

-- Agree an action plan with the customer

-- Complete agreed work or actions

-- Reconsider or change a decision

-- Amend our records if there an error

-- Change our policies, procedures or practices

-- Make an offer of compensation.

-- 46. Any remedy offered will reflect the extent of any failures and the level of detriment caused to the complainant as a result.
+- 47. Complaints can be resolved in a number of ways.
+We will always acknowledge where things have gone wrong and apologise.
+In addition, we may: - Agree an action plan with the customer. - Complete agreed work or actions. - Reconsider or change a decision. - Amend our records if there is an error. - Change our policies, procedures, or practices. - Make an offer of compensation. - Provide training to staff or person acting on our behalf. - Share lessons learned as a result of our complaint resolution. - 48.
+Any remedy offered will reflect the extent of any failures and the level of detriment caused to the complainant as a result.